hnesland/telldusmq/README.md

 The `method` can be one of the described methods above, and `device_id` must be a device defined in tellstick.conf.
 Protocol must be `telldusdevice`.

+We also listen to the topic defined in `MQTT => Events => SubscribeDeviceEvents`.
+This topic can either be a specified device id like `tellstick/device/events/13` or a wild card defining all devices `tellstick/device/events/#`.
+The payload for these events is simply the Tellstick method described above.

 ### Raw Commands

 We don't really support raw commands yet, but we hopefully will very soon.
 There is some initial support for archtech, but it probably won't work.